Section 4: What is Wordpress.org?

 Disclaimer: The information provided is for educational purposes only and does not constitute professional advice.

-It’s NOT to be confused with Wordpress(.com), which is a proprietary web builder and host.
+It’s NOT to be confused with Wordpress(.COM), which is a proprietary web builder and host.
 Even though the Wordpress.org software is free, you’ll need to pay for web hosting.
-Having a host allows your site to be visible on the internet.
+Having a host lets people see your site on the internet.

-Although Wordpress.org is user-friendly, there’s a learning curve (as with any new platform!)
-There is a huge community of users, so you can find a LOT of resources.
+Although Wordpress.org is user-friendly, there’s a learning curve (as with many new platform!)
+There is a HUUUGE community of users, so you can find a LOT of resources.

 Wordpress is open-source, which means that anyone can view its code, including hackers; this makes it easier for attackers to target Wordpress sites, since it’s the most popular CMS in the world.
 It’d be your responsibility to take care of your website's security and we’ll discuss this later.

-Many bloggers choose to go with Wordpress.org because it allows them to have full ownership of their site.
+Many bloggers choose to go with Wordpress.org because it allows them to have FULL ownership of their site.
 That means they'd own the code.
+Many people have Wordpress as their business and main source of income.
 Example: Let’s say that you decide to host your site on SiteGround, and for some reason you want to switch to a different host.
-It’s typically easy to migrate your site from one Wordpress host to another, and it happens often.
-However, if you were to build your site on a proprietary site like Wix, even if you’re paying for the domain and own your content, Wix owns the code and platform.
+You'd just backup your site on UpdraftPlus, for example, and many hosts will have a migration team that helps you.
+However, if you were to build your site on a proprietary site like Wix, Webflow, Squarespace, etc. ... even if you’re paying for the domain and own your content, Wix owns the platform therefore the code.
 You would be bound by Wix’s terms and conditions.
-I'm not sure how you'd migrate a site from Wix but I don't believe that it'd be simple.
+I'm not sure how you'd migrate from it but I don't believe that it'd be simple.

-🌻 Tip: Having a Wordpress.org site is like having your own place, whereas with a proprietary host, you'd essentially be renting.
-You'd still own your content in both scenarios, but for the latter - you don't own the platform.
-Both options are fine, it just depends on your goals :)
+🌻 Tip: Having a Wordpress.org site is like having your own place, whereas with a proprietary host, you're paying to use their platform; so, you're pretty much renting.
+With Wordpress, it's your site, you're just paying for a host that you like.
+Both options are fine, it just depends on your needs!

 🌸 Here’s an overview of what you'd do: